 “This stunt was bananas.”

 “T’Challa’s superpower is that he knows who to trust.”

 “We often don’t see people like us grow up and get old.”

 “The most important emotional relationship is the relationship T’Challa has with his sister.”

 “Those rhinos look like giant pot-bellied pigs.”

 Buy Black Panther on Blu-ray/DVD from Amazon.

 This is an informative and passionate commentary that sees Coogler praising his collaborators, both on screen and off, and acknowledging his desire to honor black histories both in the US and Africa.
-He says “you know what I’m saying” roughly 98 times throughout the commentary, but everything else he says makes up for it.
 The Blu-ray/DVD release is packed with extras, but after you’ve watched them all be sure to give this track a listen.